Batch system

 Note

-If --nasks-per-node is omitted or set to a value higher than 128 SMT (simultaneous multithreading) will be enabled.
-Each compute node in the DC module features 128 physical cores and 256 logical cores.
+If --ntasks-per-node is omitted or set to a value higher than 128 SMT (simultaneous multithreading) will not be enabled automatically.
+While each compute node in the DC module features 128 physical cores and 256 logical cores, use of the SMT capability must be activated manually by using the flag --threads-per-core=2.

 Job Script Examples